CAODH/EquiScore/README.md

 ### **just some steps need to set**

-1. We provided pockets on zenodo (download pockets from [zenodo]()).
+1. We provided Preprocessed pockets on zenodo (download pockets from [zenodo]()).
 IF YOU WANT GET RAW DATASET PLEASE DOWNLOAD RAW DATA FROM REFERENCE PAPERS.

-1. you need download the dataset and extract data to ./data/external_test_data
+1. you need download the Preprocessed dataset and extract data to ./data/external_test_data.

-2. get pocket like "Screen a compound for your target protein" steps , all pocket file name should contain '_active' for active ligand,'_decoy' for decoys and  all pocket in a dir for one benchmark dataset

    (for example, all pockets in DEKOIS2.0 docking by Glide SP should be extract into one dir like ./data/external_test_data/dekois2_pocket)

+2. fi you want to preprocessed data to get pocket , all pocket file name should contain '_active' for active ligand,'_decoy' for decoys and  all pocket in a dir for one benchmark dataset

 3. run script (You can use the nohup command and output redirects as you normally like):

    `python independent_test_dist.py --test --test_path './data/external_test_data' --test_name dekois2_pocket --test_mode milti_pose`

-    use milti_pose arg if one ligand have multi pose and set pose_num and idx_style in args ，see args `--help for more details`
+    use **milti_pose** arg if one ligand have multi pose and set pose_num and **idx_style** in args ，see args `--help for more details`

 ## **Retraining EquiScore**